AlexandreLaverre/GOntact/README.md

 <a name="usage"></a>

-For the following usage commands, the GOntact executable is named 'gontact'.
+For the following usage commands, the GOntact executable is named `gontact`.
 Please refer to the above instructions if you installed GOntact directly from source.

 To test GOntact, you can use this example dataset (make sure you don't